 The R console provides a convenient interface for simple commands.
 For more complicated work, such as programming, R provides scripts, where a sequence of R command can be entered, and processed later.
-To start a new script choose
+To start a new script, from the Pull-Down Menu File choose $\,$ New